Thurston norm for coherent right-angled Artin groups via $L^2$-invariants: Right-angled Artin groups

 \begin{proof} Let us first assume that $L$ is connected.
 Let $H \leq A_L$ be a non-trivial finitely generated subgroup.
 Let $T$ be the Bass--Serre tree corresponding to the splitting of $A_L$ obtained in \cref{prop:structure_coherent_raags}.
 If $H$ is elliptic in $T$, then $H$ is a subgroup of a finitely generated free abelian group and thus it is itself finitely generated and free abelian.
-Hence $H$ is of type $\F$ and $b_i^{(2)}(H) = 0$ for all $i >0$.
+Hence $H$ is of type $\F$ and $b_p^{(2)}(H) = 0$ for all $p >0$.
 Moreover, since $H$ is non-trivial, it must be infinite and thus $b_0^{(2)}(H) = 0$.

 Suppose now that the action of $H$ on $T$ contains a hyperbolic element.
 Since $H$ is finitely generated, there exists a minimal subtree $T_0 \subseteq T$ which is preserved by $H$.
 The stabiliser of every edge and vertex in $T_0$ under the action of $H$ is also finitely generated and free abelian.
-Since $H$ is finitely generated, the action of $H$ on $T_0$ is must be cocompact.
-It follows that $H$ splits as a finite graph of groups with edge and vertex groups of type $\F$, and hence $H$ is of type $\F$.
-Applying the Mayer--Vietoris sequence to the splitting, we obtain that $b_i^{(2)}(H) = 0$ for all $i \geq 2$.
+Since $H$ is finitely generated, the action of $H$ on $T_0$ must be cocompact.
+It follows that $H$ splits as a finite graph of groups with edge and vertex groups finite rank free abelian and thus of type $\F$, and hence $H$ is of type $\F$.
+Applying the Mayer--Vietoris sequence to the splitting, we obtain that $b_p^{(2)}(H) = 0$ for all $p \geq 2$.
 Moreover, $H$ is infinite and thus $b_0^{(2)}(H) = 0$.

 Suppose that $L$ is disconnected and let $L_1, \ldots, L_k$ be the connected components of $L$.
 Let $T'$ be the Bass--Serre tree corresponding to the free splitting $A_L = A_{L_1} \ast \ldots \ast A_{L_k}$.
 If the subgroup $H \leq A_{L}$ is elliptic in the tree $T'$, then $A_L$ is a finitely generated subgroup of a \raag with a connected chordal defining complex.
 Thus, it is of type $\F$ and its $L^2$-homology is concentrated in the first degree by the previous paragraphs.